 The Gem State is home to 12 species, including the commonly seen garter, gopher, and North American racer.

-Illinois has a good variety of snakes, and only two of its species are venomous.
+Illinois has a good variety of snakes, and only four of its species are venomous.

 With 32 to choose from, you can see lots of different snakes in the Hoosier State.
 They include the eastern hog-nosed, gray rat, and common garter.
 It is also home to two rattlesnake species.

 The state’s many species include the diamondback water, western ribbon, common garter, and North American racer.
 Conservation efforts have focused on preserving the massasauga rattlesnake, a species known locally as “swamp rattler.”
 Conservationists are also trying to protect smooth greens, which have suffered from the use of pesticides.

 Kansas’s farms invite rodents, who make a tasty meal for its many species.
 They are mostly harmless ring-necked, hognose, rat, and garter varieties.

 Kirtland’s, ribbon, northern water, and pine are all species that call Kentucky home.
 The Mississippi green water is only found in areas close to the Mississippi River, and the northern water is a frequent visitor to the state’s rivers and lakes.